KianBadie/RemoteMouse/README.md

 This is a program to control the computer mouse through a mobile browser on the same local network written mostly in Python.

 `requirements.txt` is not up to date.
-There are unnecessary files in there.
+There are unnecessary modules in there.

-## Resources
+## Accreditation/Resources

 I did not write the servers from scratch.
 I learned a lot from the resources listed below.
 I used these resources to heavily model/inspire my code and built upon them to implement the features I wanted to.